Home » One Pot » No Rice Jambalaya

 Serving Suggestions

 You can of course serve this jambalaya spooned in bowls on top of regular white or brown rice.
 You can also serve it alongside cauliflower rice, with veggies, or with bread.
-Jambalaya pairs especially well with cornbread, cheddar biscuits, and corn on the cob.
+Jambalaya pairs especially well with cornbread, biscuits, and corn on the cob.

 Small bowl with a bed of white rice and a shrimp sausage jambalaya spooned over top.